 The HP DeskJet 3752 All-in-One printer is only $69 at Walmart.
 Even better, since it’s the world’s smallest all-in-one printer, it provides my son with lots of capabilities without taking up too much of his limited desk space.
 He can print, scan, and copy without ever leaving his apartment.

 Aside from the price, size, and functionality, another reason I opted for the HP DeskJet 3752 is that I love HP’s mobile printing capability.
 You can print directly from your mobile device!
 Since my son manages most of his life from his phone, this was a very appealing feature.
 Once you download the app, you can print anything you want from your phone with the press of a button.

 You can find HP printers in the entertainment section of your local Walmart.
-If they don’t have this specific model in stock (it’s BRAND NEW so might not be available in all stores), you can order it online and have it shipped to the store for free.
+If they don’t have this specific model in stock, you can order it online and have it shipped to the store for free.

 Printable College Apartment Packing List

 If you want to make sure you don’t forget anything, feel free to use my printable College Apartment Packing List.
 I’ve left some extra spaces for you to write in any items you think of that I might have overlooked.

 For more back to school tips and fun project ideas, check out all the #CreateWithHP posts.
 You’ll find everything from family binder starter kits to DIY memory books.
 After you’ve checked them out come back here and let me know which one is your favorite (and why) so I can create more posts that YOU want.